miraj-project/psk2/README.md

 # WARNING: temporary repo, just for experimenting with ES6 classes and Clojurescript.
 Will go away when (if?)
 I ever figure it out...

-To experiment:  https://www.polymer-project.org/2.0/docs/tools/polymer-cli[install polymer cli], clone it, and run `$ polymer serve --open`
+To experiment:  [install polymer cli](https://www.polymer-project.org/2.0/docs/tools/polymer-cli), clone it, and run `$ polymer serve --open`

 # Polymer App Toolbox - Starter Kit